informatics-isi-edu/atlas-d2k-www/collaboration/rbk-collab/index.md

 - Provide a description of the parent project's relevance to the goals of RBK.
 - How would the project/investigator benefit from interactions with the RBK PIs and conversely, how would RBK benefit from collaborating with the project/investigator?
 - Provide a letter from an Institutional official indicating willingness to sign the Consortium's Confidentiality and Nondisclosure Policy and adhere to Standards of Conduct, including data sharing expectations.

+## Approved Projects To Date

+- **Zhongwei Li**, *University of Southern California* - “The Synthetic Kidney: A Revolutionary Solution for the Shortage of Kidneys for Transplantation”